 History

-The people who built the Workers Circle/Arbeter Ring were Jews who fled the poverty, oppression and rising violence of Eastern Europe in the late 19th and 20th centuries.
+The people who built the Workers Circle/Arbeter Ring were Jews who fled the poverty, oppression, and rising violence of Eastern Europe in the late 19th and early 20th centuries.
 They came to America to build new lives, a vibrant Yiddish culture and secular Jewish identity, and an American Jewish left.
-Their story is also our story, our roots, our legacy and the foundation upon which we build the Workmen’s Circle today.
+Their story is also our story, our roots, our legacy, and the foundation upon which we build Boston Workers Circle today.

-• Jewish identity is proudly rooted in cultural heritage and a commitment to justice
+• Jewish identity is proudly rooted in cultural heritages and a commitment to justice.

-• Continuity is built on the foundation of our history as a 110-year old mutual aid organization founded by Jewish immigrants
+• Continuity is built on the foundation of our history as a 120-year-old mutual aid organization founded by Jewish immigrants.

-• Educational opportunities are available for every generation: a cultural Sunday School for children grades K through 7, a social action teen group, classes for adults of all ages, plus a unique young adult community
+• Educational opportunities are available for every generation: a pre-school playgroup, a cultural Sunday School for children grades K through 7, a social action teen group, classes for adults of all ages, plus a unique young adult community.

 We speak out